amol-t-87/Projects-At-Evolent-Health/README.md

 Ensured 100% QA coverage on financial and healthcare datasets by validating monthly, quarterly, and yearly loads.

-Performed data quality assurance on reports like QALR, HALR, rosters, and finance extracts.
+Performed data quality assurance on reports like rosters, and finance extracts.

 Used Excel, SAS, and SQL to identify discrepancies and maintain data accuracy.